lupyuen/lupyuen.github.io/src/pio.md

 _Whoa that's a lot of GPIOs to manage!_

-That's A64's Port Controller divides the 103 GPIOs into __7 Ports__ for easier management.
+That's why the A64 Port Controller divides the 103 GPIOs into __7 Ports__ for easier management.

 The 7 Ports are named as __Port B__ to __Port H__.
 (Pic above)